nickmarch96/rshell_challenge/README.md

 3. His third attempt is one of frustration.
 Who would have thought his own `enviornment` would be his undoing!
 He restricted even more symbols to the point where its questionable to even call this a shell.

 4. Unfortunately it seems each attempt is riddled with flaws.
 Poor security engineer cant seem to outsmart the hackers.
 After pooring through logs he discovered what caused the previous breach.
-He decided he has had enough with that `language` all together.
+He decided he has had enough with that `interpreter` all together.

 5. So much obscurity in the linux kernel. `Scripting` can be so dangerous sometimes.
 However, our engineer is now confident that there is no way to pull off the previous exploit.